Master of Science (M.S.) Major in Human Development and Family Sciences (Non-thesis Option)

 HDFS 5343.
 Child Life Specialist.

-This course introduces students to the scope of Child Life practice, the impact of illness and injury on children and families, patient experience, family centered care, therapeutic play and psychological preparation for treatment and healthcare interventions.
-The course focuses on theoretical and evidence-based practices used in Child Life practice when interacting with children and families in a variety of healthcare settings.
-This courses includes content necessary for pursuing application to Child Life Internships and the National Child Life Certification Exam.
+This course introduces students to the scope of child life practice and the impact of illness, injury, and hospitalization on children and families.
+Students study child life professional competencies, including assessment, coping, therapeutic play, psychological preparation and family-centered care.
+Emphasis is placed on theoretical foundations and evidence-based practices used by child life specialists when interacting with children and families in a variety of settings.
+Students examine research related to children’s coping and adjustment and learn to apply child life principles and professional practices in developmentally appropriate and evidence informed ways.
+This course includes content necessary for pursuing application to child life internships and applying for the national Child Life Certification Exam.

 HDFS 5344.
 Infant and Early Childhood Mental Health.